stackitcloud/terraform-provider-stackit/README.md

 - You can create your own RSA key-pair or have the Portal generate one for you.

-2. Save the content of the service account key and the corresponding private key by copying them or saving them in a file.
+2. Save the content of the service account key by copying it and saving it in a JSON file.

-    **Hint:** If you have generated the RSA key-pair using the Portal, you can save the private key in a PEM encoded file by downloading the service account key as a PEM file and using `openssl storeutl -keys <path/to/sa_key_pem_file> > private.key` to extract the private key from the service account key.

     The expected format of the service account key is a **json** with the following structure:

 ```json
 {